ASR4/destinx/README.md

 - Use `/dev/chat` endpoint to test without WhatsApp (non-production only)
 - Use `npm run db:studio` to inspect the database visually
 - Duffel test keys only work with "Duffel Airways" (fictional airline) — real airline bookings require a live key
-- Browser automation requires a Browserbase account — without it, the system returns deep links for manual booking
+- Browser automation is behind `ENABLE_BROWSER_AUTOMATION=true` — without it, the system uses deep links

 ---